vimarshc/metaclass-talk/IV/README.md

 ```

 In the above function when dumps is attached to the class, the function becomes a method with first parameter as `self`.
+So, similarily I can attach the print function and whatever function I wish to.
+I can import some function from somewhere and just attach it to my class.
+If you are making a library this approach will allow your user to not care about the definition of the method.